Organic Seed Alliance puts the power of seed into the hands of growers. Our work promotes

 seed work, and 3) legal and cultural advocacy toward policies that support organic agriculture

 and farmers’ rights to save seed.
 Our approach emphasizes relationship building and network

 Seed grows an equitable, abundant, and resilient future of food.

 Organic Seed Alliance is a 501(c)(3) nonprofit that puts the power of seed into the hands of growers.
 Our work ensures an abundant and diverse supply of ecologically grown seed, tended in perpetuity by skilled and diverse communities of seed stewards.
 To advance this mission, we serve growers working with seed across the US at any scale through participatory research, practical education, policy advocacy, and network development.
 We prioritize partnerships with organizations and individuals aligned with our values, and we convene spaces where divergent viewpoints can be expressed and explored.
 In all our work, we ally ourselves with and embrace opportunities to amplify movements for community sovereignty, racial equity, and social justice.

 OSA’s programs are woven of technical expertise, rigorous methods, practical experience, and deep reverence for seed work.
 We are in awe of the processes of life, and root our organizational systems in the wisdom of ecology.
 We continually seek input from growers working with seed, ensuring that we are directed by, and accountable to, the people we serve.

-Each year we educate thousands of farmers and other agricultural community members, conduct professional organic plant breeding and seed production research, and advocate for national policies that strengthen organic seed systems.
-Our most recent State of Organic Seed report (2016) is part of an ongoing project to monitor the status of organic seed nationally and provides a roadmap for increasing the diversity, quality, and integrity of organic seed available to US farmers.
+Each year, OSA educates thousands of farmers and other agricultural community members through on-farm and online events and resources.
+Our research program involves organic plant breeding and seed production research, and our advocacy efforts focus on policies that strengthen organic seed systems.
+Our most recent State of Organic Seed report (2022) is part of an ongoing project to monitor the status of organic seed nationally and provides a roadmap for increasing the diversity, quality, and integrity of organic seed available to US farmers.